athenahealth/aone-fhir-subscriptions/README.md

 ```

 Alternatively, you can also find your Subscription ID in any subscription notification Bundle under `entry[0].resource.subscription.reference` (see example [event payload](#event-payload) below).

-### 3.6 - Subscription Creation Rules

-a.
-Consumer can subscribe to only one event per subscription. <br />
-   &nbsp;&nbsp;&nbsp; To subscribe to multiple events , repeat the subscription process for each event.

-b.
-Consumer can subscribe to only one context per subscription. <br />
-   &nbsp;&nbsp;&nbsp; To subscribe to multiple contexts , repeat the subscription process for each context.

-c.
-Consumer cannot use the same webhook URL to subscribe to the same context and event more than once.

-d.
-Consumer can use either a single Webhook URL for all their subscriptions ( for different context and/or event ) or multiple Webhook URLs across subscriptions. <br />
-   &nbsp;&nbsp;&nbsp; For Example: If you need to set up 10 subscriptions, you can either set up one Webhook URL for all 10 subscriptions, or a different Webhook URL for each of the 10
-   subscriptions, or any combination such as 4 different Webhook URLs across those 10 subscriptions.
-The setup can be tailored to the requirements, use case, or technical feasibility.

 ### 3.7 - Subscription Updation Rules